JosefKuchar/Larawed/readme.md

 ### On Linux:
-In terminal go to this repository by `cd` and run `./larawed.py [--hosting] PATH` e.g. `./larawed.py --hosting wedos ~/LaravelProject`
+In terminal go to this repository by `cd` and run `./larawed.py [--hosting] PATH` e.g. `sudo python larawed.py --hosting wedos ~/LaravelProject`

 ### On MacOS:
 In terminal go to this repository by `cd` and run `python3 laraved.py [--hosting] PATH`